Natural Resources

 Reference State

-This state describes the range of vegetative community phases that occur on the Loamy Lowland site where the natural processes are mostly intact.
+The Reference State describes the range of vegetative community phases that occur on the Loamy Lowland site where the range of natural variability under historic conditions and disturbance regimes is mostly intact.
 The Reference Community is a representation of the native plant community phase that occupies a site that has been minimally altered by management.
 The Degraded Native Grass Community and the Excessive Litter Community are the phases that result from management decisions that are unfavorable to a healthy Reference Community.
-High perennial grass cover and production allows for increased soil moisture retention, vegetative production and overall soil quality.
+High perennial grass cover and production allows for increased soil moisture retention, vegetative production, and overall soil quality.

 Community 1.1